 The new sensor brings with it a native sensitivity range of ISO100-40,000 which can be expanded to an equivalent of ISO50-102,400, matching the expanded sensitivity ranges of both the EOS 6D and EOS 5D Mark III.

-It's also the first time the DIGIC 7 engine has been used in a full-frame EOS DSLR; until now it's only featured in some of Canon's recent APS-C DSLR bodies and PowerShot compact cameras.
+While the latest DIGIC 8 has found its way into the likes of the EOS R and RP, it was the first time the DIGIC 7 engine has been used in a full-frame EOS DSLR; until then it was only featured in some of Canon's recent APS-C DSLR bodies and PowerShot compact cameras.

 One of the compromises with the original EOS 6D was its 97% viewfinder coverage – that 3% shortfall may not sound like much, but stray elements can still creep into the edge of the frame if you're not careful, and you're likely to only notice these once you're reviewing your images on the rear display.